What is Hooke’s Law?

 - k is the constant of proportionality also known as the spring constant in N/m

-The negative sign in Hooke’s law is explaining the force as a restoring force which is trying to return the spring to its equilibrium position
+The negative sign in Hooke’s law is explaining the force as a restoring force that is trying to return the spring to its equilibrium position

 Let us consider a spring with the load application as shown in the figure.